arfiusaldinofficial/arfiusaldinofficial/README.md

 I'm involved with many types of business.

-*Projects* I'm the founder and co-founder of than 8 business successfully.
+*Projects* I'm the founder and co-founder of than 8 business.

 *Quotes:* My curiosity pushes myself to explore innovative things to do and I always do consider, my success as an inspiration and my failure as a new experience.